 Aged Care Workforce Benchmarking

-The data from the Survey will be de-identified, collated and analysed to inform a final report – the Aged Care Workforce Benchmarking Report – the first of a biannual benchmarking series.
-The Report will include a break down in analyses by residential and home care settings, by location and by organisation size.
+The Aged Care Workforce Benchmarking Report – the first of a biannual benchmarking series – will be released in May 2021.
+The Report will include analyses by residential and home care settings, by location and by organisation size to:

 - Provide insights into current and emerging workforce issues

 - Provide a benchmark for monitoring and managing impactful change

 - Help highlight industry performance, expectations and strengths

 - Help evaluate opportunities for improvement